pranigopu/artificialIntelligence/README.md

 # Artificial intelligence
-The lab work and projects done in the course of the "Artificial Intelligence" module of my MSc.
-AI degree.
+This repository records the lab work done in the artificial intelligence course of my master's in AI degree.